 Part 4: HawkIRB Section III Funding/Support

-All original sources of funds that will be used to support the study must be listed in Section III of the HawkIRB application.
+All original sources of monetary funds or research support that will be used to support the study must be listed in Section III of the HawkIRB application.
 This includes “pass-through” funding, in which the Principal Investigator of the study and identified in the HawkIRB application, is not the Principal Investigator of the funding grant.

 4.A Federal Funding Sources